Prussian Army: Imperial Germany

 The Imperial German Army inherited much of the traditions and concepts of the Prussian Army, which was its largest component army.
 According to article 61 of the Imperial constitution, the Prussian military code was to be introduced throughout the German Reich.
-The Bavarian, Saxon, and Württemberg kingdoms continued to use their military codes.
+The Bavarian, Saxon, and Württemberg kingdoms continued to retain their own armies, which came under Imperial control in wartime.
 The conservative leaders of the army took an ever-increasing role in both domestic and foreign policies.

 By the end of the 19th century, most Prussian officers could be divided into two groups: those who argued for boldness and self-sacrifice, and those who advocated technology and maneuver in order to minimize casualties.
 First encountered during the Franco-Prussian War, new technological military innovations such as the machine gun increased the power of defensive units.
 For the Prussians, who advocated offensive operations, infantry attacks would risk becoming sacrificial assaults.

 With regard to a possible future two-front war, Alfred von Schlieffen, the Chief of the General Staff from 1891–1906, had suggested a deployment scheme that became known as the Schlieffen Plan.
 Modified by Moltke the Younger, its intention of quickly defeating France proved impossible to achieve.
 In the actual event of the First World War, on the Western Front the German advance stalled into trench warfare after the First Battle of the Marne.
 On the Eastern Front, however, the Prussian operations succeeded in encircling and smashing the Russians at Tannenberg.
 Though developing infiltration tactics as a way of re-introducing maneuver to modern warfare, they were unable to achieve a decisive breakthrough in their German spring offensive on the Western Front in the last year of the war, and the Germans lost the war of attrition.

 The Imperial German Army was replaced after World War I with the volunteer Reichswehr of the Weimar Republic.
 Although the Treaty of Versailles attempted to disarm Germany, the Reichswehr discreetly maintained many of the traditions of the Prussian Army.
 The General Staff was camouflaged as a non-descript Truppenamt (troop office), while the War Academy was replaced with decentralized divisional schools.
 Hans von Seeckt, the head of the Reichswehr, designated the new military's battalions as successors of the traditions of Prussian regiments.

 During the interwar era, German officers contemplated how to apply maneuver warfare after the experiences of the Great War.
 Innovations in armor and airpower were adopted to infiltration tactics, resulting in the doctrine known as Blitzkrieg.